graeme-winter/dials_tutorials/se-thaumatin/processing_in_detail.md

 collected on beamline i04 at Diamond Light Source, which is available [from OneDrive](https://dlsltd-my.sharepoint.com/:f:/g/personal/graeme_winter_diamond_ac_uk/EnAVwtJMH1tFpkCVMQCodUQB8rfrfDT8coLdW8noM0rDmg?e=kzujT6).
 You are probably better off downloading the files one at a time rather than as a zip file, as some systems struggle with zip files > 4GB.
+For the workshop at Diamond, the data are at `/dls/i03/data/2021/mx30951-8/tutorial_data/dials`.

 ## Files